camunda/blog.camunda.org/content/post/2018/06/camunda-optimize-21-released.md

 # Configure Access and Authorizations

 Before this release every user that was registered within the engine, could access Camunda Optimize.
 However, this behavior could lead to a situation where unauthorized people read sensitive data.
 To prevent this there are now two options: first you can restrict the access to Camunda Optimize and second you can define which Process Definitions users have access to.

 The former can be achieved by creating an application authorization for Optimize.
 In Camunda Admin this could for example look like the following:

 {{< figure class="main teaser no-border" src="Admin-Authorize-Optimize-Access.png">}}

 By this configuration we allow the user John to login into Optimize.
-If now want to go to Optimize without beeing authorized, I get a notifiaction that it was not possible to log you in.
+If now want to go to Optimize without being authorized, I get a notifiaction that it was not possible to log you in.
 For instance like it is done with the user mary in the following:

 {{< figure class="main teaser no-border" src="Optimize-Login-Mary.png">}}